ACEnglish/truvari/docs/collapse.md

 ```bash
 bcftools merge -m none one.vcf.gz two.vcf.gz | bgzip > merge.vcf.gz
 ```
+WARNING!
+If you have symbolic variants, see [the below section](https://github.com/ACEnglish/truvari/wiki/collapse#symbolic-variants) on using bcftools.

 This will `paste` SAMPLE information between vcfs when calls have the exact same chrom, pos, ref, and alt.
 For example, consider two vcfs: